 I’ve been fortunate as a psychiatrist to have been a witness to countless examples of the best in humanity that have been expressed in what look like the worst possible situations.
 So, rather than just speaking as a professional, I feel like I am more of a reporter on the many examples of resilience I have seen in others and the goodness we all share.
 As a result of this great honor given to me of the trust of others, I am reminded constantly of the nobility and courage people display in their every day struggles.

-For all of our destructive capacity, we are a noble species.
-I want to share what I have learned with you.
+For all of our destructive capacity, we as a species, have undreamt capacity for nobility.
 I want to share what I have learned of this nobility from countless examples around the world so that we might find personal and collective happiness and be helpers of each other.

 Here is some of my background: